 Admission to Quainton Hall Nursery

-Registration of a Pupil
+Registration of a Pupil for Nursery

 Before the Admission process begins, both parents must complete and submit a Registration Form, together with the requisite (non-refundable) fee.
 They are then invited to visit the School and meet the Headmaster.
 Should they then decide to pursue their application, an invitation will be sent to assess the child formally.
 Following this assessment, should an offer of a place be made the Headmaster will write to the parents making a formal offer; this place is secured by paying a deposit, half of which is used to offset the first term’s fees should the child come to the School.
 The other half is used to offset the costs incurred during the pupil’s final term.
 Any balance is returned to the parents.
 The deposit is non-refundable should the place not be taken up.
 Both parents are expected to sign all relevant documents or give evidence of legal reasons to prevent this.